Lost Mines and After

 High Priestess Brokka Bouldershoulder [Her Reverend Holiness…of the Temple of Berronar Truesilver]:

 Kilkk Bucklebar – Clan Elder and Retired Adventurer: Renowned boisterous adventurer and the hand behind the events that lead to Oskar’s induction to the clergy.
-Kilkk has retired to The North and can be found in the local pub recounting his tales of fortune and glory or funding adventuring expeditions.
+Kilkk has retired to The North and travels to many of its Dwarven settlements while passing time at the local pubs recounting his tales of fortune and glory or funding adventuring expeditions.

 Though the details of his “transgression” against the clergy of Berronar Truesilver are unclear and is forbidden to be further discussed, Kilkk has limited his recount of the event as “I just had to give the old gal the goose!”
 He has heard about Oskar’s assignment to the Temple with certain amusement and is pleased to hear that his 4th cousin’s daughter’s grandson has now taken the adventurer’s calling.